 If someone makes you sad, people might say that they “broke your heart.”
 And there's a reason that your heart is symbolically connected with your emotional state.
 Things like depression, loneliness, and stress can all have a negative impact on your heart health.
 Anything that you do to counteract these negative emotions can greatly reduce your chances of developing heart disease or heart-related health problems.

-While gratitude is a broad concept to recommend, it is scientifically proven to help boost your heart health.
-Both giving and receiving gratitude can have a positive effect on your mental health while indirectly helping your heart.
-Showing gratitude through hugging is especially beneficial, as hugging can lower your blood pressure and reduce the effects of stress hormones.
+While gratitude is a broad concept to recommend, both giving and receiving gratitude can have a positive effect on your mental health while indirectly helping your heart.
+Showing gratitude through hugging is especially beneficial, as one Harvard Medical School study suggested, hugging might lower your blood pressure and reduce the effects of stress hormones by stimulating the production of oxytocin, commonly known as the love hormone!6

 Dark Chocolate

-If you've always wanted to be told that chocolate is healthy, we have some good news for you (sort of).
-While milk chocolate and ultra-sweet chocolate candies have very few health benefits, dark chocolate can actually be a great way to improve your heart health and enjoy a delicious treat at the same time.
-This is because dark chocolate is packed with natural antioxidants.
+If you’ve always wanted to be told that chocolate is healthy, we have some good news for you (sort of).
+While milk chocolate and ultra-sweet chocolate candies don’t have any health benefits, dark chocolate can actually be a great source of flavonoids; a heart protective antioxidant known to have many benefits.
 Eating moderate amounts of dark chocolate regularly can also reduce the risk of CHD and lower your blood pressure.

-Pro Tip: Keep in mind that 1 ounce of dark chocolate typically has at least 150 calories, so you should limit yourself to no more than 1 or 2 ounces of dark chocolate per day.5
+Pro Tip: Keep in mind that 1 ounce of dark chocolate typically has at least 150 calories, so you should limit yourself to no more than 6 grams or 1 to 2 small squares per day.7

 Green Tea